HOME PAGE STRINGING ANTIQUE RACKETS HISTORY

 The development of Tennis

 Tennis is the adaption of an ancient sport once played in Greece.
 It was developed by European monks when the game was played in monasteries in the 12th century.
 It became known as the jeu de paume with the ball being hit with the hand.
 The racket was introduced in the 16th century.
-The game continues today known as Court, Real or Royal Tennis.
-The game became popular with royalty and in the 1530s, King Henry 8th built a tennis court at Hampton Court Palace.
-In 1873 Major Walter Wingfield introduced a version of Real Tennis that could be played outside on the lawn.
-The game, Lawn Tennis became popular with both men and women and the 1920s and 30s were often described as the golden age of Lawn Tennis.
+This game continues today known as Court, Real or Royal Tennis.
+The game became popular with royalty and in the 1530s, King Henry 8th built an indoor tennis court at Hampton Court Palace.
+In the mid-19th century, "Field", "Long" or "Garden" Tennis began to evolve on grass courts.
+This new game of tennis, later known as "Lawn" Tennis, was due to the inventions of the lawn mower in 1830 and the vulcanised rubber process in 1844 that enabled rubber tennis balls to be manufactured.
+Lawn tennis started to become popular in gardens and croquet lawns in the 1860s and by 1879 tennis clubs had been established.
+Lawn Tennis became popular with both men and women and the 1920s and 30s were often described as the golden age of Lawn Tennis.
 In 1932, Dunlop introduce the iconic Maxply rackets which would become famous for 50 years.
 In 1976 the first graphite and fibreglass rackets gradually replaced the wood.
 These lighter rackets together with improved tennis balls now produce a greater velocity.
 However the improved technology could also be the downfall of the game.
 The purpose of the serve was to start the rally, but now with the high speeds of over 120 mph, the serve has now dominated the game in mens' tennis on a fast surface without a rally taking place.
 The solution may be to introduce a slightly larger ball with a 6% increase in diameter into the game.
 Known as class 3 balls by the International Federation.

 What string should I choose ?

 Most people put their priorities of choosing a racket first and the selection of string as secondary.
 Too often the string is chosen for its colour or price.
 It is however the string plane that is in sole contact with the ball when it is hit and therefore is of considerable importance in racket sports.
 There have been considerable developments in the production and manufacture of natural and synthetic strings during recent years.
-To start we must dispel two myths.
-First the name 'cat gut'.
-Natural strings do not come from any part of a cat.
 Sheep intestines were originally used, but now nearly all natural gut is made from beef intestines.
-Second the name 'synthetic gut' does not indicate that it will perform like natural gut, it is simply a name given by some manufactures to a synthetic string.
+"Synthetic gut" does not indicate that it will perform like natural gut, it is simply a name given by some manufactures to a soft synthetic string.

-First their are two main choices natural gut and synthetic gut:-
+Their are two main choices natural gut and synthetic string:-

 NATURAL GUT

 This is the choice of many professional tennis players.
 There is not a synthetic string that has the same performance.
 Natural gut has more elasticity (power) and will retain its tension for longer than any synthetic string.
 New improved production and coatings on natural gut has improved its durability in recent years.
-Whilst many companies produce natural gut, it is interesting to note from a survey produced by the U.S. Rackets Stringers Association, that the Babolat VS natural gut strings received the highest score over all other natural and synthetic strings.
 The main disadvantage with a natural string is the cost.
-The cost of stringing a racket in natural gut could cost two or three times the cost of a synthetic string.
+The cost of stringing a racket in natural gut could be twice the cost of stringing using a synthetic string.

 SYNTHETIC STRING

 With over 600 synthetic strings on the market it can be a bewildering choice which can be divided into a few groups.
 Most professional stringers keep a few popular synthetic strings in stock from each group and it is always best to obtain the best advice as to the string that is most suitable for your game.
-A player who suffers from an arm injury will go for a softer string and a hard hitter may decide on a thicker string with a high tensile strength.
+Synthetic string roughly falls into two categories.

 What racket should I choose ?